CharlieDigital/covidcureid/README.md

 The section below outlines the deployment of the application to Azure.

-## Serverless API Deployment
+## Serverless API Provisioning

 TODO

-## Serverless Static Web App Deployment
+## Serverless Static Web App Provisioning

 TODO